 A process of transmutation has already begun: where watching The Simpsons on television was once a communal and regimented family activity, we now consume classic scenes as cut-up fragments on Facebook pages like Rock Bottom and Twitter accounts like Simpsons Screens, while every line of every episode is available for instantaneous perusal, animated-gifification, and general memetic manipulation on Frinkiac.
 The decaying husk of the show has been dissected – vivisected, if you want to credit the wretched thing with some trace of a heartbeat – its every slice scanned and uploaded to cyberspace, liberated from the tyranny of time and thought and memory.
 One particularly dense running joke in online fandom is to take unrelated screenshots from Frinkiac and splice them together, crafting strange new jokes that hybridise and remix disparate images and dialogue, with results ranging from ornate dadaist nonsense to the obscurely, stupidly clever.
 We can see The Simpsons evolving into something else, both in the shambling metastasised revenant that is New Simpsons and in the way that the classic episodes continue to be experienced and enjoyed in new and different ways.
 Equally, it’s a little unnerving to see major Simpsons fan pages advertising lesser shows and shilling for unrelated products.
 Are these the first steps to the remote, alien future of The Sampsans?

 The Simpsons are not a dysfunctional family.
 They never were.
 They fight constantly, yes, but they always make up and hug at the end of each 21-minute cookie-cutter slice of their lives.
-Homer is the dopey alcoholic and Marge the nagging shrew; Bart the brat, Lisa the do-gooder, Maggie the non-entity.
-Where real nuclear families are fraught and painful and full of decades-spanning resentment, the Simpsons are trapped in an eternal cycle of minor, simple squabbles and guaranteed forgiveness.
-The show isn’t a cartoonish exaggeration of real life: it’s a comforting pastel approximation.
+Homer is the dense alcoholic and Marge the nagging shrew; Bart the troublemaker, Lisa the do-gooder, Maggie the non-entity.
+Where real nuclear families are fraught with pain and regret and resentment that spans decades, the Simpsons are trapped in an eternal cycle of minor, simple squabbles and guaranteed forgiveness.
+(Indeed, Nuclear Family would have made a good alternative title: considering Homer’s occupation, the entire show can be read as an extended ironic pun on the concept.)
+Even after their wilder, more transformative adventures or occasional character growth, they inevitably snap back to their irreducible Platonic archetypes.
+The show isn’t a cartoonish exaggeration of real life: it’s a comforting pastel sketch.

 On his excellent David Bowie blog, Pushing Ahead of the Dame, Chris O’Leary wrote that “Ashes to Ashes” is the final Bowie song; that regardless of Bowie’s subsequent work, that 1980 single retains a tonal and thematic quality of sweeping finality and morbidity that essentially earns it a position as the epitaph of the singer’s discography.
 “It’s the final chapter that came midway through the book.
 Bowie sings himself offstage with a children’s rhyme; eternally falling, eternally young.”
 In a guest post for TARDIS Eruditorum, O’Leary extended this idea to Doctor Who, proposing a cosmogony in which the final Tom Baker serial Logopolis was, is, and always will be the show’s ultimate conclusion: “It can’t be written out of continuity, no-one’s had the guts to revisit it or revise it.
 It’s the terminus, the still point, the quiet word-death of the show.”
 From there, the concept’s infinite extensibility becomes clear: “Find the ‘Ashes to Ashes’ Equivalent” is a tremendously fun parlour game – a fascinatingly subjective way to reappraise instalments buried deep within sprawling serialised texts, elevate them to the height of some definitive capstone, and see how this change in perspective alters our impression of the entire psychogeographic superstructure.
 Chronology is a crude and unordered thing: the temptation to mine diamonds from its guts and see how they look on crowns is irresistible.
 Imagining the final episode of The Simpsons is a perennial online parlour game in its own right, the subject of a million Reddit threads.
 Some of these proposals have attracted media attention.
 Others are beautifully idiosyncratic and personal.
 Everyone has their own take: mine is that we’ve seen it already.
 Hertzfeldt’s opening sequence fills exactly the same purpose for The Simpsons that “Ashes to Ashes” does for Bowie, or Logopolis does for Doctor Who: it is, and always will be, the true ending of The Simpsons, saying everything that needs to be said about the show’s trajectory and finally laying it to rest.